Sergiolopezflores/BehaviorallyGroundedAgent-BasedBenignTrafficGenerationwithLLMVariability/appendix.md

 outputs; in our case, this role is covered by bounded re-query attempts plus a deterministic safe fallback [22].

 ### Decoding configuration and versioned prompts.
-To support procedural re-
-producibility, each run records (i) the exact model identifier, (ii) decoding parameters, and (iii) the version identifiers of the prompt template and ac- tion schema.
-Listing 4 illustrates a minimal configuration record in YAML form.
+To support procedural reproducibility, each run records (i) the exact model identifier, (ii) decoding parameters, and (iii) the version identifiers of the prompt template and ac- tion schema.
+The listing below illustrates a minimal configuration record in YAML form.

 ```json